AutoMas0n/bazzite-pipe/docs/ADMIN_GUIDE.md

 ssh jesse@10.147.20.123
 ```

+**Note**: Use their actual system username (the one they used to run the setup command).
 You'll have full sudo access without needing a password.

 ### Via Cockpit (Web Interface)